microsoft/vscode-jupyter/TELEMETRY.md

             - `VirtualEnvWrapper`
             - `Global`
             - `System`
-        - `pythonEnvironmentPath`?: `string`
-        A key, so that rest of the information is tied to this. (hash)
-        Common to most of the events.
         - `pythonEnvironmentVersion`?: `string`
         Found plenty of issues when starting Conda Python 3.7, Python 3.7 Python 3.9 (in early days when ipykernel was not up to date)
         Common to most of the events.
-        - `pythonEnvironmentPackages`?: `string`
+        - `resourceHash`?: `string`
-        Comma delimited list of hashed packages & their versions.
+        Hash of the resource (notebook.uri or pythonfile.uri associated with this).
+        If we run the same notebook tomorrow, the hash will be the same.
+        Used to check whether a particular notebook fails across time or not.
+        This is also used to map different telemetry events related to this same resource.
+E.g. we could have an event sent for starting a notebook with this hash,
+        and then later we get yet another event indicating starting a notebook failed.
+And another event indicating the Python environment used for this notebook is a conda environment or
+        we have some other event indicating some other piece of data for this resource.
+With the information across multiple resources we can now join the different data points
+        and have a better understanding of what is going on, e.g. why something failed.
         Common to most of the events.
-        - `kernelConnectionType`?: `KernelConnectionMetadata['kind']`
-        Whether kernel was started using kernel spec, interpreter, etc.
+        - `resourceType`?: `<see below>`
+        Used to determine whether this event is related to a Notebooks or Interactive window.
         Common to most of the events.
-        - `kernelLanguage`: `string`
-        Language of the kernel connection.
-        Common to most of the events.
-        - `actionSource`: `<see below>`
-        Whether this was started by Jupyter extension or a 3rd party.
-        Common to most of the events.
         Possible values include:
-            - `jupyterExtension`
+            - `'notebook'`
-            - `3rdPartyExtension`
+            - `'interactive'`
-        - `capturedEnvVars`?: `boolean`
+        - `userExecutedCell`?: `boolean`
-        Whether we managed to capture the environment variables or not.
-        In the case of conda environments, `false` would be an error condition, as we must have env variables for conda to work.
+        Whether the user executed a cell.
         Common to most of the events.
     - Measures:
-        - `kernelSpecCount`: `number`
-        Total number of kernel specs in the kernel list.
-        - `kernelInterpreterCount`: `number`
-        Total number of interpreters in the kernel list.
-        - `kernelLiveCount`: `number`
-        Total number of live kernels in the kernel list.
         - `condaEnvsSharingSameInterpreter`: `number`
         Total number of conda environments that share the same interpreter
         This happens when we create conda envs without the `python` argument.
         Such conda envs don't work today in the extension.
         Hence users with such environments could hvae issues with starting kernels or packages not getting loaded correctly or at all.
-        - `localKernelSpecCount`: `number`
-        Total number of local kernel specs in the list.
-        - `remoteKernelSpecCount`: `number`
-        Total number of remote kernel specs in the list.
         - `duration`: `number`
         Duration of a measure in milliseconds.
         Common measurement used across a number of events.
+        - `interruptCount`?: `number`
+        This number gets reset after we attempt a restart or change kernel.
+        Common to most of the events.
+        - `kernelInterpreterCount`: `number`
+        Total number of interpreters in the kernel list.
+        - `kernelInterpreterCount`: `number`
+        Total number of interpreters in the kernel spec list.
+        Common to most of the events.
+        Total number of interpreters in the kernel list.
+        - `kernelLiveCount`: `number`
+        Total number of live kernels in the kernel list.
+        - `kernelLiveCount`: `number`
+        Total number of live kernels in the kernel spec list.
+        Common to most of the events.
+        Total number of live kernels in the kernel list.
+        - `kernelSpecCount`: `number`
+        Total number of kernel specs in the kernel list.
+        - `kernelSpecCount`: `number`
+        Total number of kernel specs in the kernel spec list.
+        Common to most of the events.
+        Total number of kernel specs in the kernel list.
+        - `localKernelSpecCount`: `number`
+        Total number of local kernel specs in the list.
         - `pythonEnvironmentCount`?: `number`
         Total number of python environments.
         Common to most of the events.
-        - `interruptCount`?: `number`
+        - `remoteKernelSpecCount`: `number`
-        This number gets reset after we attempt a restart or change kernel.
-        Common to most of the events.
+        Total number of remote kernel specs in the list.
         - `restartCount`?: `number`
         This number gets reset after change the kernel.
         Common to most of the events.